Texture Connect

 When creating a Texture Connect session, you'll need to provide these configuration fields to track and manage the connected devices:

-Field | Required | Description |
+| Field | Required | Description |

-redirectUrl | Yes | This is the url where your user will be redirected after they complete the Connect flow.
-Generally a link into your application.
-Could be a web url (e.g. https://mycompany.com/app) or a deeplink into a mobile app (e.g. myapp://device/connected).
-Note the redirect url will have the texture_scoped_key appended to it as a query parameter which, depending on your use case, you may want to store in your app or in your own backend.
-See the docs for Scoped Keys for more details. |
+redirectUrl | Yes | The URL where users are redirected after completing the Connect flow.
+This can be a web URL (e.g. https://mycompany.com/app) or a mobile deep link (e.g. myapp://device/connected).
+The scoped key will be appended as a texture_scoped_key query parameter, which you should store securely in your app or backend.
+See Scoped Keys for more details. |

 referenceId | No | Any unique identifier to reference this customer in your system.
-Often a userId , an identifier for this device or this site.
+Often a userId, an identifier for this device or this site.
 Anything that you can use to identify and find the connected device(s) later on your end.
-If an identifier of your own is not supplied we will generate one on your behalf of the form texture-generated:<uuidv7> . |
+If an identifier of your own is not supplied we will generate one on your behalf of the form texture-generated:<uuidv7>. |

 tags | No | An optional array of tags which can be used for grouping your devices.
-Could be some kind of identifier for a group on your end (like a groupId) or it could be any other way you group devices (e.g. by location boston or connecticut or flatiron ) whatever you think you may want to aggregate device data by or run batch controls on devices.
+Could be some kind of identifier for a group on your end (like a groupId) or it could be any other way you group devices (e.g. by location boston or connecticut or flatiron) whatever you think you may want to aggregate device data by or run batch controls on devices.
 These will be alterable later by API so you can add and remove tags later. |

 clientName | No | This is what will appear in our Connect flow as your company name which your end user will see.
 In the above screenshot the company name is "Energy Coffee" and this value would go there.
 If you do not specify a value here it will default to your Organization name, hence why it is optional.
 But your use case may be connecting devices on behalf of a client and so we include this as an option for maximum flexibility. |

 customerId | No | An existing identifier for a customer of yours in the Texture platform.
-If this is supplied, it takes priority over any information supplied in the optional customerInfo object.
+If supplied, it takes priority over any information supplied in the optional customerInfo object and over referenceId.
 When you create a connect link a customerId will be returned identifying the customer the connect link is for.
-This returned identifier can be used or provided in this field later to create another connect link for the customer. |
+This returned identifier can be used or provided in this field later to create another connect link for the customer.
+If the customer has multiple sites, the first associated site is used unless you also provide an explicit siteId. |

 Advanced Configuration Objects